OpenFn/docs/docs/manage-projects/staging-prod.md

 You can find more information on this setup in our [Github docs](../manage-projects/link-to-gh.md#sync-from-github-to-openfn).

-2. When this is set up, create a new staging branch on Github based on your existing main branch that stores your current project.
+2. When this is set up, create a new `staging` branch on Github based on your existing production `main` branch that stores your current project.
 To do this, on your Github repo click into `Branches` (where it show `1 Branch` in the screenshot below).

 ![Branches](/img/1_branch.png)